 Community Environmental Advisory Commission Meetings

-In 2013, CEAC will typically meet on the fourth Wednesday of the month at 3 pm in room 132 of City Hall.
+In 2016, CEAC will typically meet on the second Thursday of the month at 3:30 pm in room 132 of City Hall.
 CEAC meeting agendas and minutes are available online in PDF format.

 Environmental Vision Advisory Committee